microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/instructions/README.md

     ![Add and Configure Button Prompt](./assets/AddConfigureBtnPrompt.png)

 1. Now we'll see the configuration screen where we can control specific settings for the prompt for use in our agent.
-The first thing we need to do is expand out the **Additional details** section and select the **Agent may use thsi tool at any time** radio button.
+The first thing we need to do is expand out the **Additional details** section and select the **Agent may use this tool at any time** radio button.

     ![Additional Details](./assets/PromptAdditionalDetails.png)